Paul W. Richards

 Paul William Richards (born May 20, 1964 in Scranton, Pennsylvania) is an American engineer and a former NASA astronaut.
 He flew aboard one Space Shuttle mission in 2001.

 Education

 Richards graduated from Dunmore High School, Dunmore, Pennsylvania, in 1982.
-He received a bachelor of science degree in mechanical engineering from Drexel University, where he was a member of Sigma Pi fraternity in 1987.
-He was awarded a master of science degree in mechanical engineering from the University of Maryland, College Park in 1991.
+He received a Bachelor of Science degree in mechanical engineering from Drexel University, where he was a member of Sigma Pi fraternity in 1987.
+He was awarded a Master of Science degree in mechanical engineering from the University of Maryland, College Park in 1991.

-Richards is a member of the American Society of Mechanical Engineers, National Society of Professional Engineers, American Institute for Aeronautics and Astronautics, American Society of Naval Engineers, United States Naval Reserves.
+Richards is a member of the American Society of Mechanical Engineers (ASME), National Society of Professional Engineers (NSPE), American Institute for Aeronautics and Astronautics (AIAA), and the American Society of Naval Engineers, United States Naval Reserves.

 Early career

 Department of the Navy, Naval Ship Systems Engineering Station, 1983–1987.
 Transferred to NASA Goddard Space Flight Center (GSFC) in 1987.
 Worked in the Verification Office, Electromechanical Branch, Robotics Branch, Guidance and Controls Branch, all within the Engineering Directorate.
 Senior EVA Tool Development Engineer for the Hubble Space Telescope (HST) Servicing Project.
 Project Manager for HST EVA crew aids and tools.
 Program Manager for HST EVA Hardware.
 Responsibilities included the budget, schedule, design, analysis, fabrication, test, and integration for breadboard, WETF/NBS, engineering, and flight hardware, documentation, and review process.
 Additional duties included systems engineering support for the HST WETF/NBS Servicing Mission Simulations as a utility diver and EMU suited subject.
 Richards is the inventor of the Pistol Grip Tool (PGT).
 The PGT is a self-contained, computer- controlled, battery-powered 3/8 inch drive power tool with a pistol-style handle.
 Numerous torque, speed and turn limits can be programmed into the tool for mission-specific applications.
 A light emitting diode display on the tool tells the astronaut what torque he or she is applying, at what speed, and how many turns the motor has made.
 It also displays error messages.
 The motorized torque ranges from 2 to 25 foot-pounds, the speed from 5 to 60 rotations per minute, and the number of turns from 0 to 999.
 In manual mode, the Pistol Grip Tool can apply 38 foot-pounds of torque.
 The specifications for every fastener are preprogrammed into the PGT before each mission and the PGT then logs the actual data during EVA.
 The PGT has been used on every NASA spacewalk (EVA), since 1996.